algolia/docsearch-scraper/README.md

 ### Set up DocSearch

-Create a file named `.env` file at the root of the project
+Create a file named `.env` file at the root of the project:

 ```
 APPLICATION_ID=
 API_KEY=
 ```

-To have the APPLICATION_ID and API_KEY, you need to create an [https://www.algolia.com/users/sign_up](Algolia account)
+To have the APPLICATION_ID and API_KEY, you need to create an [https://www.algolia.com/users/sign_up](Algolia account).

 **You should be able to do everything** with the docsearch CLI tool: